ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 *Notice: All image file extensions must use lowercase letters, otherwise they will fail to load!*

-Image file names must never use spaces (use underscores (`_`) or hyphens (`-`) instead).
+Image file names must not use spaces (use underscores (`_`) or hyphens (`-`) instead).
 When naming an image, the file name should be meaningful or descriptive but short.
 Never use timestamps or long hashes for the file name.

 #### Image behaviour